 Before we go into the diversification definition and the details, we should first understand what an investment portfolio is.
 A portfolio is a group of financial assets such as stocks, bonds and other securities.
 A portfolio is either managed by the investor himself or an investment manager.

 Simply put, investment diversification means allocating the investments in your portfolio to different asset classes and sectors.
-The key thing to remember about diversification is that is manages your risk and aims to maximize your return by not investing everything in one area.
+The key thing to remember about diversification is that it manages your risk and aims to maximize your return by not investing everything in one area.
 The theory is that you spread your investments to sectors and securities that will respond differently in various market scenarios.

 Take for instance, if you were an investor way back in 2006, it would have been very tempting to invest all your money in real estate securities since the industry was booming at the time.
 You could never go wrong with real estate – this was the popular belief at the time – because, who doesn’t pay their mortgages?
 It turned out to be, wait for it, EVERYONE!
-Thus, the housing market began collapsing in 2007 and the market crashed in 2008 leading to the one of the most brutal financial crises of all time.
-Had you invested all your money in real estate and mortgage investment vehicles, you would have lost all of it the moment things went south.
+Thus, the housing market began collapsing in 2007 and the market crashed in 2008 leading to one of the most brutal financial crises of all time.
+Had you invested all your money in real estate and mortgage investment vehicles, you would have lost most of it the moment things went south.

 However, had you invested in something like consumer staples and utilities, you would have been less impacted by the financial crisis since, well, who doesn’t need food, water and electricity?